 If you’re looking for a way to make an impact, then consider making a donation to a charity that supports a cause close to your heart.
 You can make a financial contribution directly or as a gift in honor of someone.
 You can also give your time by volunteering.

-Here at Sati Gems Hawaii we take giving back very seriously, therefore, your purchase makes a difference, every jewelry piece sold. $1 goes to organizations that empower women and children as well as animal rescue organizations, to name a few, PAWS of Hawai, Ho’ola Na Pua is committed to the renewal of trafficked girls, I-India’s child protection program, Eco Femme, and Charity Navigator can be a great resource to find a charitable cause to support.
+Here at Sati Gems Hawaii we take giving back very seriously, therefore, your purchase makes a difference, every jewelry piece sold. $1 goes to organizations that empower women and children as well as animal rescue organizations, to name a few, PAWS of Hawai, Ho’ola Na Pua is committed to the renewal of trafficked girls, I-India’s child protection program, Rishikesh Kids, and Charity Navigator can be a great resource to find a charitable cause to support.
 Learn more here

 While there are many options, and it can get a little overwhelming, a good thing to remember is that no one can do everything, but everyone can do something.
 Start small.